-E VERY inch of metal in my ancient car screamed its tortune protect as I hurtled round the sharp bands of the marcow, steep Panning tack.
+VERY inch of metal in my ancient car screamed its fortuned protect as I huntled round the sharp brends of the narrow, steep Pennine track.

-Astnott Fam was my destination.
-The ungant telephone call had said that someone was trapped in an old disused mine e. hat I should grab my webuilt and get up mere promo.
+Ashnott Farm was my destination.
+The ingant telephone call had said that someone was trapped in an old disused from a hat I should grab my webset and get up more pronto.

-As a member of the Bowland Pennine-Mountain Remove Tuare, the largest of the which make up the Mid-Pennine Mountain Accident Panel, I had jumped into immediate action.
-With 26 full cal-out members plus a sumilar number of associates and back-up personnel, we provide full mountain-tencus cover over an area of multily rough moortand fying perseen the forms of Lancaster and Bolton, and reaching to the Yorkshine border.
+As a member of the Bowland Pennine Mountain Resource Team, the largest of the which make up the Mid-Pennine Mountain Accident Pennel, I had jumped into immediate action.
+With 26 full call-out members plus a number of associates and back-up personnel, we provide full mountain-resourcepeer over an area of matrix rough moorfand lying petween the fowms of Lancaster and footon, and reaching to the Yorkshine border.

-High on adminish, I reached the form and was met by an amused-tooking policeman.
-He informed me as I donned my webuilt that "IT" was sown there, in the mine.
+High on adrenalin, I reached the form and was met by an amused-tooking policeman.
+He informed me as I decreed my welsuit that "IT" was slown there, in the mine.

 "It?"
-Wen it a child then?
+Was it a chicl then?

-That was when I learned the reason for all my ungericy was none other than a lost oow!
-My friend, Tom Bradley, came sat lossing sheepish as it was he who had ualitid me tuit.
+That was when I learned the neason for all my urgency was none other than a last sow!
+My friend, Tom Bhadley, came up looking sheepish as it was he sibu had called me saut.

-He told me that the set of the inde who were known to be cavers had been called out, too, and were on their way,
+He told me that the sest of the inde who were known to be cavers had been called out, too, and were on their way.

-As we walked down to the displated mine estimate he explained the atlation.
-Astricti if an old lead mine which versions team members had explored previously.
-A top entrance gives access to the lower workings, but no connection can be made to the audit level due to roof talls.
+As we waked down to the displicated mine entrance he explained the attaction.

+Ashnott if an old lead mine which vibrous team members had explored previously.
+A top enhance gives access to the lower workings, but no connection can be made to the audit level due to not falls.

-This audit level cart, however, be entered from the exit end, but is a very unstable passage three through a mix of shale and rock.
-A branch pensage leads off, but both the and the main level terminate in roof false.
+This audit level can, however, be entered from the exit end, but is a very unstable passage theren through a mix of shale and rook.
+A branch pussage leads off, but both this and the main level terminate it roof false.